-Consistent with Federal Guidelines as referenced in Federal Register Notice, Vol. 70, No. 111, dated June 10, 2005 and Notice; March 7, 2006 update, Housing & Community Development/Homeless Prevention developed a performance measurement system that identifies standardized objectives and outcomes for proposed activities, that can be reported at a national level.
+Consistent with Federal Guidelines as referenced in Federal Register Notice, Vol. 70, No. 111, dated June 10, 2005 and Notice; March 7, 2006 update, Housing & Community Development/ developed a performance measurement system that identifies standardized objectives and outcomes for proposed activities, that can be reported at a national level.
 March 7, 2006 HUD updated guidelines.
-The following chart provides a brief outline of recommended by HUD.
+The following chart provides a brief outline of Housing & Community Development performance measurement system as recommended by HUD.